r4p-1t/for_r3/README.md

 - i am from csm-b
 - if you find this useful follow me and, i will share huge valuble info for u.
 - i found your user name on the S.E activity one pdf.
+- i use github for commit my notes every day to access through my phone, laptop.
+-